deeppavlov/DeepPavlov/docs/intro/choose_framework.rst

                 predictions = self.sess.run([self.predictions], feed_dict=feed_dict)
                 return predictions.tolist()

-    In the config file in the dictionary with the main model assign ``"class_name": "module.path.to.my.model.file:MyModel"`` and
+    In the config file, assign ``"class_name": "module.path.to.my.model.file:MyModel"`` and ``"model_name": "my_network_architecture"``
-    ``"model_name": "my_network_architecture"``, also set all the necessary parameters in the same dictionary.
+    in the dictionary with the main model; Also, set all the necessary parameters in the same dictionary.
     Don't forget to set  ``nn_trainer`` (for TensorFlow).